Meet the team

 Alongside the day to day running of the different nature reserves, his main responsibilities are the induction and management of the fantastic teams of volunteers, organisation of cattle on our various sites and taking a leading role when Tom, our Senior Ranger, is not around.
 When not working, James enjoys spending time with his wife and 3 young children as well as taking an active role in his local church and playing sport when he finds the time!

-Becky holds a BSc (Hons) Applied Geography and MSc Biodiversity Conservation.
-She began as a volunteer in October 2013 and undertook our traineeship 2016.
-Becky is now a Ranger working to deliver doggy pit stops, guided walkies and general information on responsible dog ownership.
-She has a vast interest in the biodiversity and ecology of Heathland wildlife, along with a keen love of butterflies within our sites.
+Becky holds a BSc Applied Geography and MSc Biodiversity Conservation.
+She began as a volunteer in October 2013 and undertook our traineeship in 2016.
+Becky is now a Ranger working with the team to help manage the nature reserves across Bournemouth, run events at the visitor centre and work on projects to reduce the impacts on our heathlands.
+She has a vast interest in the biodiversity and ecology of Heathland wildlife, along with a keen love of butterflies and orchids within our sites.

 Steve Charnley (Assistant Heathland Mitigation Ranger)

 Steve has always had a keen interest in nature & especially the Stour Valley having lived in the area for 25 years.
-When Kingfisher Barn first advertised for centre volunteers he jumped at the opportunity and was there on the first day of opening back in 2016.
+Steve started volunteering at the Kingfisher Barn visitor centre in 2016.
 Having previously worked in office management for many years he decided to change direction when he was given the opportunity to work as a Trainee Ranger in 2017.
-He is now employed as a Ranger and very much enjoys his change of career, working alongside his colleagues and our teams of amazing volunteers in maintaining and improving the Stour Valley and our other North Bournemouth nature reserves.
+He is now employed as a Ranger and enjoys working alongside his colleagues and our teams of amazing volunteers in maintaining and improving the Stour Valley and our other North Bournemouth nature reserves.

 Steve is a keen countryside rambler, walking every day and especially enjoys long weekend hikes with country pub pitstops en-route!